Preventive action: Anti-terrorism operation

-It could either be preventive lockdown (preemptive lockdown to mitigate the risk) or an emergency lockdown (during or after the occurrence of the risk).
+Preventive actions taken against acts of terrorism could either be preventive lockdown (preemptive lockdown to mitigate the risk) or an emergency lockdown (during or after the occurrence of the risk).

-August 2019 clampdown in Jammu and Kashmir is an example of preventive lockdown to eliminate the risk to the lives of civilians from the militants, violent protesters and stonepelters.
+The August 2019 clampdown in Jammu and Kashmir is an example of preventive lockdown to eliminate the risk to the lives of civilians from the militants, violent protesters and stonepelters.